u2i/confy/README.md

 --------------

 * In order to install the client on the mobile device, you need to download the newest version of IPA/APK file on the device.
-* In case of Android device you can email the build URL which you can find on the expo builds page(https://expo.io/builds)
+* In case of Android device you can email the build URL which you can find on the expo [builds page](https://expo.io/builds)
 * Just download the file and install it on the device.
-* You will probably need to authorize the device.
+* You will probably need to [authorize the device](#client-authorization)
 * In the Confy app setting section you will be able to associate the device with one of the conference rooms.

 Client Authorization
 --------------

-In case your device is not yet authorized, you can do it in the Confy Admin Panel(http://confy.u2i.com/admin/devices) Find the device on the list (by name or device id) and authorize it.
+In case your device is not yet authorized, you can do it in the Confy Admin Panel (http://confy.u2i.com/admin/devices) Find the device on the list (by name or device id) and authorize it.
 Once you do it, please re-open the Confy application.

 All the necessary credentials you will find in LastPass

 Automate
 --------------